-- Nike Tanjun Racer (Blue, Pink) - Coming from the Japanese word.
+Nike Tanjun Racer (Blue, Pink) - Coming from the Japanese word.
 “Tanjun” which means “simplicity,” these sneakers ooze a straightforward, back-to-basics style.
 The blue mesh uppers are simply adorned by bright pink Swoosh logos, Flywire cables, and collars.
-The shoes have a sleeker and more lightweight build than its predecessor, the Tanjun.
+The sleeker Tanjun Racer and more lightweight than its predecessor, the Tanjun.

 These pink and blue Nike shoes feature mainly bright blue uppers with cotton-candy pink accents throughout.
 A combination of pink and blue also adorn the midsoles while the black laces provide a balance between all the glowy colors.